kitnil/awesome/README.md

 - [docker-registry-diff](https://github.com/mnp/docker-registry-diff) - Standalone tool to determine if several private docker registries are in sync
 - [bcc](https://github.com/iovisor/bcc) - BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more
 - [stapler](https://github.com/hellerbarde/stapler) - A small utility making use of the pypdf library to provide a (somewhat) lighter alternative to pdftk
-- [DeepFaceLab](https://github.com/iperov/DeepFaceLab) - DeepFaceLab is a tool that utilizes machine learning to replace faces in videos.
-Includes prebuilt ready to work standalone Windows 7,8,10 binary (look readme.md).
+- [DeepFaceLab](https://github.com/iperov/DeepFaceLab) - DeepFaceLab is the leading software for creating deep fakes.
 - [mlcourse.ai](https://github.com/Yorko/mlcourse.ai) - Open Machine Learning Course
 - [remarkable-fs](https://github.com/nick8325/remarkable-fs) - A FUSE filesystem wrapper for the reMarkable tablet
 - [faceswap](https://github.com/deepfakes/faceswap) - Deepfakes Software For All